 Back to guides

 GitHub Actions workflows need secrets for deployments, API calls, and package publishing.
-This guide covers how to manage those secrets without leaking them.
+Here's how to manage them without leaking them.

 Use GitHub Repository Secrets